bails29/Elasticity_curve_analysis/README.md

 1. To run this script, download the associated files
 2. The data contains:
-1 preprocessed streamflow file containing daily flow percentile and climatological data adapted from PRISM: "flow_data_rewrite" and one file containing
+1 preprocessed streamflow file containing daily flow percentile and climatological data adapted from PRISM: "processed_flow_sample" and one file containing
     catchment attributes data: "mods" which were compiled and prcessed separately.
 2. To run the script, change the "root.dir" to the complete file path of where you've stored this data.
 3. "knit" the document